Ryne Harper: Minnesota Twins

 On February 2, 2018, Harper signed a minor-league contract with the Minnesota Twins.
 He split the 2018 season between the Chattanooga Lookouts and the Rochester Red Wings, combining to go 1-5 with a 3.60 ERA in 65 innings.
 During the 2018 off-season, Harper played in two games for the Bravos de Margarita of the Venezuelan Winter League.

 In 2019, Harper received a non-roster invitation to major-league spring training.
 Harper made the Twins' Opening Day roster out of spring training.
 He made his major league debut on March 31, 2019, versus the Cleveland Indians, recording one scoreless inning of relief.
 He got his first career save on May 28, 2019, against the Milwaukee Brewers.

-On August 24, 2019, the Twins assigned Harper to the AAA Rochester Red Wings.
+On August 24, 2019, the Twins assigned Harper to the Triple–A Rochester Red Wings.
 He finished 4-1 with an ERA of 3.81 in 61 games for Minnesota.
 Harper was designated for assignment by the Twins on January 24, 2020.